usdigitalresponse/neighbor-express/README.md

 #### Custom domain

-You can use [Zeit's intructions](https://zeit.co/docs/v2/custom-domains) to add a custom domain for your site.
+You can use [Vercel's intructions](https://zeit.co/docs/v2/custom-domains) to add a custom domain for your site.

 ## Managing form submissions in Airtable